jackdesert/jackdesert.github.io/_posts/2018-07-05-common-hurdles-to-deploying-uwsgi-apps-part-2.md

 <a name='pitfall-3b'></a>
 ### Pitfall 3b: Permission Denied when Nginx Connects to Socket

-<a name='background'></a>
-#### A Bit of Background on uWSGI and Nginx
-There are two users of importance in this equation.
-One is the user that runs nginx (www-data in my case).
-The other is the user your app masquerades as via uWSGI. (ubuntu in my case).

-uWSGI will be the one to create the socket file, and it will set certain permissions on the file.
-Obviously since uWSGI created the file, it will have no trouble accessing it.

-By default, uWSGI creates the socket file with 755 permissions.
-With those permissions, the user of nginx are not be able to access the file.

 <a name='on-to-soln'></a>
 #### On to the Pitfall and its Solution